Last Updated: 5/22/23 | May 22nd, 2023

 Have Dinner with Ninjas

-For a unique dining experience, head to Ninja Akasaka, a ninja-themed restaurant designed like an Edo-era building, with waitstaff clothed in stereotypical all-black garb and trained in all sorts of tricks and illusions.
+For a unique dining experience, head to Ninja Tokyo (formerly Ninja Akasaka), a ninja-themed restaurant designed like an Edo-era building, with waitstaff clothed in stereotypical all-black garb and trained in all sorts of tricks and illusions.
 You’ll order off old scrolls while being entertained by the skillful tricks of your server!
 It’s super fun.

 Drink in Golden Gai